Vlatko-Ivanovski/TwinCars_Group2_Final/README.md

 ## 🔍 Explainability — Grad-CAM

-Grad-CAM visualizations highlight which regions of the image the ResNet-50 model uses to make its predictions.
+**Grad-CAM (Gradient-weighted Class Activation Mapping)** is a visualization technique used to highlight the most important regions of an image that influence the model's prediction.

+This helps to better understand **what the model is looking at** when identifying a car.

+### Why use Grad-CAM?
+- Provides visual explanation of model decisions
+- Helps verify that the model focuses on the *car*, not the background
+- Increases trust and interpretability of predictions

+### How it's used in this project

+For selected validation images, Grad-CAM heatmaps were generated and saved in:

+reports/figures/

+Examples included in this project:

 <p align="center">
   <img src="reports/figures/gradcam_example_1.png" width="45%">
   <img src="reports/figures/gradcam_example_2.png" width="45%">
 </p>

-Model focuses primarily on:
+The model primarily focuses on:

 - Car body silhouette
-- Headlights and tail lights
+- Headlights and taillights
 - Front grill
 - Roof and trunk shape

-This confirms that the model is learning meaningful car-specific features.
+This confirms that the model learns **relevant car features**, rather than background artifacts.

 ---